-Ravi received a PhD in marketing from the University of New England.
-His PhD research findings demonstrated that a product's country of origin can influence brand equity.
+Ravi received a PhD in marketing from University of New England (UNE), Australia.
+His PhD research demonstrated how country of origin can influence brand equity.
 These results were published in the Journal of International Business Studies and the European Journal of Marketing.
-Papers originating from his PhD thesis have been downloaded more than 33,000 times (As of May 2015) since 2006.

 Prior to UNE, Ravi graduated with an MBA and a PG Diploma in marketing, both awarded with Distinction, from the University of Waikato, New Zealand.
-Earlier, he received a Bachelor’s degree in Technology (in Mechanical engineering) from JNTU in India, awarded with First Class and Distinction.
+Earlier, he received a Bachelor’s degree in Mechanical engineering from JNTU, Anantapur in India, awarded with First Class and Distinction.

 Further information about Ravi is available at the following links.

-Ravi's research has attracted competitive grant funding from external organisations as well as internal competitive grants from University of New England and University of Queensland.
-He was the lead Chief Investigator of a recently completed (2009-2012) Australian Research Council Linkage project (with Professor Bettina Cornwell), supported by the Australian Red Cross Blood Service.
-The research resulted in the development of a new method for mapping consumer brand association networks, and a model for explaining how communication portfolios (e.g. celebrity endorsement and corporate sponsorship) affect the image and brand equity of non-profit brands.
-Part of the results of this research have been published in the Journal of the Academy of Marketing Science.
+Ravi was the lead Chief Investigator of an Australian Research Council Linkage project (2009 - 2012) (with Bettina Cornwell), supported by the Australian Red Cross Blood Service.
+Major outcomes of this research so far include a new method for mapping consumer brand association networks and a model for explaining communication portfolios effects on the image and equity of non-profit brands.

 Awards & Distinctions

 As of 2018, Ravi teaches courses in quantitative research methods and applied statistics for honours and PhD students, and market research for postgraduate students.

 - 2016 - Nominee - University of Queensland Teaching Excellence Award